symunona/obsidian-bulk-exporter/test-vault/bulk-export-test/posts1/subfolder/embedded asset tests.md

 ---
 blog: test
-externalLinks: "2"
-internalLinks: "3"
 links: "0"
-embedLinks: "7"
+internalLinks: "0"
+externalLinks: "0"
+attachments: "8"
+internalAttachments: "5"
+externalAttachments: "3"
+lvl: one
 ---

 I am going to embed a picture from the internet: